Adam262/cool-counter/README.md

 ```

 #### Via Kubernetes on a local cluster
-The app runs on cool-counter.localhost
+The app runs on localhost

 Commands
 ```